originell/simpleblog/README.rst

         <h1>Your comment has been moderated because of denied usage of HTML</h1><br />
         It must be reviewed and approved by the admin.
     {% endif %}

+If you need more advanced spam protection, I suggest you take a look at akismet integration in django.
+There are a lot of blog posts about it.
+In case you want to outsource comments, I highly recommend you take a look at Disqus_ in combination with django-disqus_.
+I have also blogged about the comment migration.

 Help
 ====